 I reported a few months ago about the market, but wanted to talk to siblings Kerry and Pat Antonuccio about their plans.
 Construction is taking place on the building at 4011 South Wayne Ave. just a few doors down from the Friendly Fox in the 46807 ZIP code.
 The building hasn’t been occupied since the 1980s and was in deep need of repairs.

 They want to offer fine Italian meats and cheeses, freshly baked breads and cookies, and select imported wines.

 So far, the sister and brother have overseen the peeling back of the years on the building.
 The front had a 1960s design, Pat said.

 They found a photo from decades ago of the space.

-“We want to take it back to the 1930s look,” said Pat, who bought the building in 2015 and was thinking of putting his IT services business there.
+“We want to take it back to the 1930s look,” said Pat, who bought the building in 2015 and was thinking of working from there for his IT services job.
 It “had really good bones” and previously was an Allen County Public Library branch.
-He also owns the building next door.
+They also own the building next door.